spotinst/help/src/docs/ocean/cluster-overview-tab.md

 This tab displays:

 *   Nodes reverted to lower cost: If one or more nodes have been reverted to lower cost, the number of reverted nodes appears.
-Click to view the number of nodes reverted to lower cost in the selected time range in the Revert to Lower Cost window.
+Click to view the number of nodes reverted to lower cost in the selected time range in the Revert to Lower Cost window <!--I think we should add here "view the number of nodes and their information (type, cost, etc.) -->.

       * Pie chart:
          * Virtual Node Group percentage breakdown for nodes.
-      * Replacement information: an entry for each reverted node is listed with these details:
+      * Replacement information: an entry for each reverted node is listed with these details: <!-- I think in the below list there are too many rows since there's a duplication.
+Maybe we can change it to something like: Original node information....
+Reverted node information... -->
          * Instance type of original node.
          * Instance type of reverted node.
          * Instance ID of original node.